ptheywood/gtc-2019-talk/presentation.md

 and we need to run these simulations many many times to cover the broad range of conditions which may effect the environment and to take into account the stochastic nature of transport systems.

-But ultimately the performance of microsimulations is limiting its use in the industry, as the simulations can take such a long time.
+What this means is that the performance of these simulations is limiting its use in the industry.

-There is a need to improve the performance of these simulators.
+So we need to make faster simulators.

 ---